Chiang Mai Chiang Mai Province, Thailand Travel Guide

 Numerous centers and studios across The Rose of the north present yoga classes and multi-day retreats.
 Wat Umong: This forest temple delivers opportunities for meditation courses.

-Explore traditional Thai herbal compresses, using heated herbs to soothe muscles and promote relaxation.
+Explore classic Thai herbal compresses, using heated herbs to soothe muscles and promote relaxation.

-Chiang Mai is inland.
+Chiang Mai is not on the coast.
 Many hotels, especially mid-range and luxury properties, feature excellent swimming pools for a refreshing escape from the heat.
-Some establishments feature day passes for pool use.
+Certain businesses feature day passes for pool use.

 Drink plenty of water to stay hydrated in the tropical climate.
 Use high-SPF sunscreen and wear hats to guard against the sun.